View All Section Pages

 Studies show a vast majority of Americans say politics is one of the top reasons they feel overwhelmed.
 Cooper Clinic Preventive Medicine Physician and Chief Medical Officer Michele Kettles, MD, MSPH, offers ways you can stay informed without becoming overwhelmed.

 Cooper Clinic radiologist and breast imaging subspecialist R. Vance Dell, MD, answers the most common questions he receives regarding breast cancer.

 As you age, the brain shrinks, often leading to cognitive decline.
 Cooper Clinic Platinum Physician Christopher Abel, MD, shares five lifestyle choices you can make now to help boost your brain power as you age.

-A recent study shows only 23 percent of American adults are getting enough exercise.
+Studies show American adults are not getting enough exercise.
 Cooper Clinic Preventive Medicine Physician Riva Rahl, MD, offers simple ways you can move more throughout the day.

 Heat-related deaths are considered one of the deadliest weather-related health outcomes in the United States.
 Cooper Aerobics Founder and Chairman Dr. Kenneth H. Cooper shares tips to help prevent heat-related illness.

-Can you get sunburnt through a car window?
+Can you get sunburned through a car window?
 What about burn on a cloudy day?
 Cooper Clinic Preventive and Cosmetic Dermatologist Kejal Shah, MD, FAAD, answers some burning questions regarding skin care.